 We include in this prospectus Adjusted EBITDA, which we use as a measure of our performance, and which is not a financial measure prepared under GAAP.
-Non-GAAP financial measures, such as Adjusted EBITDA, do not have definitions under GAAP and may be defined differently by, and not be comparable to, similarly titled measures used by other companies or used in our credit facilities, the indentures governing our notes or any of our other debt agreements.
+Non-GAAP financial measures, such as Adjusted EBITDA, do not have definitions under GAAP and may be defined and calculated differently by, and not be comparable to, similarly titled measures used by other companies or used in our credit facilities, the indentures governing our notes or any of our other debt agreements.
+Non-GAAP measures are not intended to replace the most comparable GAAP measures as indicators of performance.
 Generally, non-GAAP financial measures are numerical measures of financial performance, financial position or cash flows that exclude (or include) amounts that are included in (or excluded from) the most directly comparable measure calculated and presented in accordance with GAAP.
-Management cautions investors not to place undue reliance on such non-GAAP financial measures, but to consider them along with their most directly comparable GAAP financial measure.
-Adjusted EBITDA has limitations as an analytical tool and should not be considered in isolation or as a substitute for analyzing our results as reported under GAAP.
+Management cautions investors not to place undue reliance on such non-GAAP financial measures, but to also consider them along with their most directly comparable GAAP financial measures.
+Non-GAAP measures have limitations as an analytical tool and should not be considered in isolation or as a substitute for analyzing our results as reported under GAAP.